pnxtech/skafos-test/source/front-end/website/README.md

 - [ ] Refactor the use of JSX into additional components with their own props.
 - [ ] Make use of MaterialUI's `makeStyles` and themes to minimize the amount of CSS files.
-- [ ] Use [ImmutableJS](https://immutable-js.github.io/immutable-js/docs/#/) in the the reducers for cleaner handling of the state.
+- [ ] Use [ImmutableJS](https://immutable-js.github.io/immutable-js/docs/#/) in the the reducers for cleaner handling of the application state.